GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ### Web-accessible resources  {: #web-accessible-resources }

 This change limits access to extension resources to specific sites/extensions.
-Instead of providing a list of files, you now provide a list of objects, each of which can map to a set of resources to a set of URLs or extension IDs:
+Instead of providing a list of files, you now provide an **array of objects**, each of which can map to a set of resources to a set of URLs or extension IDs:

 {% Columns %}